-The Foundation will award up to three fellowships, each valued at up to C$10,000 for in-country travel and expenses, and coverage of trans-Pacific travel with the support of Cathay Pacific Airways.
+The Foundation will award up to three fellowships in 2018-19, each valued at up to C$10,000 for in-country travel and expenses, and coverage of trans-Pacific travel with support in part from Cathay Pacific Airways.
 The Media Fellowships are a component of the Foundation’s Research Grants Program, funded through the proceeds of an endowment established by the Government of Canada.
 All grants will be awarded on a competitive basis.

 The fellowship accepts creative proposals that examine important and emerging stories on issues impacting Asia and relevant to Canada.
-The broad themes for 2017-2018, linked to APF Canada's strategic pillars, are:
+The broad themes for 2018-2019, linked to APF Canada's strategic pillars and activities in 2018-19, are:

-The 2017-2018 APF Canada Media Fellows will receive a two-night stopover in Hong Kong courtesy of Hong Kong’s award-winning airline, Cathay Pacific Airways.
-Successful applicants will receive up to two nights hotel accommodation in Hong Kong and fly Cathay Pacific’s Premium Economy Class departing from either Vancouver or Toronto to Hong Kong and one onward destination in Asia or Mainland China, operated by Cathay Pacific or sister airline, Cathay Dragon.
+Two of our three 2018-2019 APF Canada Media Fellows will receive a two-night stopover in Hong Kong courtesy of Hong Kong’s award-winning airline, Cathay Pacific Airways, and fly Cathay Pacific’s Premium Economy Class departing from either Vancouver or Toronto to Hong Kong and one onward destination in Asia or Mainland China, operated by Cathay Pacific or sister airline, Cathay Dragon.

 The Media Fellowship program is open to any journalist who is a citizen or Permanent Resident of Canada, employed by a Canadian magazine, newspaper, news service, business publication, radio, television station, new media or multimedia outlet as a reporter, feature writer, columnist or as a freelancer.
 Applicants must have at least two years experience in their field and have an established history of publication in Canadian news media.
 Previous recipients have ranged from veteran reporters to promising journalists.
 Recipients of Media Fellowship awards from APF Canada are not eligible to apply until three years after their previous award.